GOP Congressman Defending Privacy Vote: 'Nobody's Got To Use The Internet'

 This guy is living in the past...

-Sadly, he's kind of right already (Score:3)
+Sadly, he's kind of right already (Score:4, Insightful)

 If you want to keep unprincipled actors in the datamining sphere from getting (too much) information about you, you *can* avoid patronizing internet services that are run by them.
 That means you don't get to enjoy 95% of the internet, because every-fucking-thing is run/owned/exploited/controlled by Google, Facebook, Akamai, Cloudflare...